valohai/docs/source/tutorials/index.rst

 Tutorials
 =========

-This section contains tutorials and quick start guides to try out the platform.
+This section contains quick start tutorials to get a feel for the Valohai platform.

 .. toctree::